bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

-Make sure that all other authentication modes such as **Anonymous Authentication** or **Digest Authentication** are disabled, otherwise IIS will use those authentication modes and Single Sign On will not work.
+Make sure that all other authentication modes such as **Anonymous Authentication** or **Digest Authentication** are disabled, otherwise IIS will use those authentication modes and Single Sign-on will not work.

 .. figure:: /_images/iis/iis-single-sign-on-disable.png